How to Choose an Executive Coach

 Address practical matters directly: “What’s your fee structure?”
 “How do you handle scheduling and rescheduling?”
 “What happens if we start working together and either of us feels the fit isn’t working?”
 These aren’t unimportant details.
 They’re the infrastructure that enables coaching work to happen smoothly.

 Ask about confidentiality and boundaries: “How do you handle confidentiality?”
 “Are there circumstances where you’d break confidentiality?”
 Understanding these principles prevents unpleasant surprises.
-For coaches working in organizations where you’re funded by your employer, ask: “How do you handle the three-way relationship between coach, client, and organization?”
+For coaches working in organisations where you’re funded by your employer, ask: “How do you handle the three-way relationship between coach, client, and organisation?”

 Supervision and Ethical Practice